About

 I was working on a PhD in mathematics, focusing on set theory, when I encountered the philosophical puzzle of mathematical truth and undecidability: what should we say about the truth of statements of set theory that cannot be proved or disproved from the standard axioms?
 Wondering about this, I turned my attention to philosophy, and my interest in mathematical truth grew into an interest in the nature of truth and justification more generally.
 I did my Philosophy PhD at the University of California, Irvine, in the Department of Logic and Philosophy of Science, and wrote a dissertation on truth, supervised by Penelope Maddy.

-Since then my interests have broadened.
-Research in ethical theory, prompted partly by Ruth Barcan Marcus’s work on moral conflict and dilemmas, resulted in a body of work discussing moral reasoning and value pluralism, including my 2015 book on that subject.
-Around the time of the financial crisis in 2008, with economic models much in the news, I became interested in philosophy of economics as a domain that involves both normative issues and topics in philosophy of applied mathematics.
+My initial research in ethical theory, prompted partly by Ruth Barcan Marcus’s work on moral conflict and dilemmas, resulted in a body of work discussing moral reasoning and value pluralism, including my 2015 book on that subject.
+In philosophy of sex and love, I focused first on sexual objectification then wrote an introductory book covering a range of topics.

-I’ve been at the University of Waterloo since 2004.
-Before that, I was a Mellon Fellow in the Humanities at Stanford University, and in 2008 I spent a semester as a Visiting Assistant Professor at the Philosophy Department of the University of Michigan.
+Before coming to Waterloo, I was a Mellon Fellow in the Humanities at Stanford University, and in 2008 I spent a semester as a Visiting Assistant Professor at the Philosophy Department of the University of Michigan.

-Page last updated Jan 1, 2023
+Page last updated Dec 28, 2025